 Strong Customer Authentication means that the payment processor needs to confirm additional information (beyond the usual credit card details) before approving a transaction.

 Each bank may choose to implement SCA differently, depending on their own resources and tech systems.

 Some examples of this additional checkpoint include receiving a code to a cellphone number that must be entered, logging into an online account with an existing password, and a combination of other steps that confirm identity.

 How to setup SCA on WordPress and Other Platforms

-If you use PayPal to take payments, PayPal will be implementing their own Strong Customer Authentication and you won't need to do anything different to your ordering process.
+If you use a PayPal integration to take payments, PayPal will be implementing their own Strong Customer Authentication and you won’t need to do anything different to your ordering process.